The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 2011 decided to make a comeback – in the worst way.
 Electronic gremlins and more dashboard fissures plagued this model year.

 The cherry on top?
-A massive GM recall in 2021 covering 2.6 million vehicles, including 2007-2011 Tahoes.
+A colossal GM recall in 2021 covering 2.6 million vehicles, including 2007-2011 Tahoes.
 The issue?
 Exploding airbag inflators.
 Because who doesn’t love a game of dashboard roulette?

-For the full horror story, check out NHTSA’s 2007, 2008 Chevrolet Tahoe recalls and complaints.
-It’s not for the faint of heart.
+For the entire horror story, check out NHTSA’s 2007, 2008 Chevrolet Tahoe recalls and complaints.
+It’s not for the weak of heart.

 Best & Worst Years for Chevrolet Tahoe 4th Generation (2015-2020)